 Visions & Values

 'Life in all its fullness' - to create a school where everyone is motivated to achieve their full potential within a Christian and caring environment.
+Our vision is to create a school where everyone is motivated to achieve their full potential within a Christian and caring environment.

 Our 5 finger 'APPLE' values: